left4j/chrome_ultradark_theme/README.md

 ## Credits
 Original theme and images were created by the author of [this extension](https://chrome.google.com/webstore/detail/black-amoled-x21-pure-bla/gmojgjlmlhclfdfheokkcjngkbiidkaf) (his name is Asana, I guess?)
+A few bug fixes and overall look improvement (imo) done by me